Donald Trump and American football: Aftermath

 The trial lasted for 42 days, with the jury returning a verdict on July 29.
 The jury ruled against the NFL, although they also stated that the USFL's financial difficulties had not been caused by the NFL and awarded the USFL damages of only $1, which was tripled to $3 because it was from an antitrust case.
 At Myerson's advice, the league decided not to host a 1986 season as they appealed the case.
 However, just six days after the trial concluded, the USFL folded.
 Four years later, the Supreme Court of the United States allowed the ruling to stand and, with including interest, the NFL paid the USFL $3.76 in damages.
 A 2014 article in The Washington Post stated that, following the lawsuit, "Trump was effectively blackballed" from NFL team ownership.

 In 2009, Tollin produced a documentary film for ESPN's 30 for 30 series called Small Potatoes: Who Killed the USFL?, which recounted the history of the USFL and included interviews from numerous individuals who had been involved in the league, including Trump.
 As part of the documentary, Tollin tried to answer the question of why the USFL failed and concludes that Trump's actions had a negative effect that led to the league shutting down.
 Trump was highly critical of the documentary, calling it "third rate" and calling Tollin "a loser" and "a sad guy".
 Pearlman was similarly critical of Trump's actions as an owner in the USFL in his 2018 book Football for a Buck: The Crazy Rise and Crazier Demise of the USFL, citing his involvement as ultimately detrimental to the survival of the league.
+Trump, on the other hand, says that his involvement in the league helped to keep it in existence for longer than it would have been otherwise and that it additionally boosted his own image.
+Concerning his social status before the USFL and the impact it had, Trump said, "I was well known, but not really well known.
+After taxes, I would say I lost $3 million.
+And I got a billion dollars of free publicity".